The-Marcy-Lab-School/problem-set-db-relationships/README.md

 # Problem Set - Intro to Relational Databases

 ### Directions
-Fork and clone this repo.
 For this problem set, you will be working with the [Pagila](https://github.com/devrimgunduz/pagila) database.

 ## Part I: SQL Challenges
 In `solutions.md`, write your solutions to the questions below.
 Also, include the SQL queries (formatted nicely, using a multi-line code snippet) that you used to obtain your answer.